 The History and Design of Our Lady of Victory Church's Pipe Organ

-In the late 1980s, as Our Lady of Victory (OLV) Church underwent a significant renovation, a vision emerged to upgrade the existing pipe organ.
+In the late 1980s, as Our Lady of Victory Catholic Church underwent a significant renovation, a vision emerged to upgrade the existing pipe organ.
 The original instrument, a modest two-manual Wicks pipe organ installed in 1970, served the church well but no longer met the needs of the newly enlarged worship space.
 With only seven ranks of pipes, it was clear that an enhancement was necessary to support the growing congregation and elevate the musical experience within the church.

 To guide this initiative, an organ committee was formed with the task of researching, studying, and ultimately selecting a new organ that would meet the liturgical and musical requirements of the community.
 After much deliberation, renowned organ designer Burton K. Tidwell was chosen to oversee the creation of a new instrument for OLV.
 His deep understanding of both the technical and aesthetic aspects of pipe organs made him the ideal candidate for this ambitious project.